binkley/kotlin-application-transactions/README.md

 - Remote resource &mdash; treated as an independent local thread: in a true distributed scenario this would be a remote service
-- The target language has a thread-safe _FIFO queue_ construct supporting searching through the queue (not just taking the head)
+- The target language has a thread-safe _FIFO queue_ construct supporting searching through the queue (and not just taking the head)
+- Exception hierarchy &mdash; for languages with exceptions, clients handle application-specific exceptions rather a generic "it failed" exception

 This project _does not_ address distributed transactions; it assumes a _single_ remote data source service.